spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 ### Continuous midi-instruments

 So far every midi-instrument has triggered the instrument in the separate note instance.
 In the end we get the sum of all notes.
-It's polyphonical mode.
-But what if we want to use synth in monophonical mode.
+It's polyphonic mode.
+But what if we want to use synth in monophonic mode.
 So that frequency and amplitude are continuous signals that we can use in the other instruments.

 There are two functions for this mode: